 Sea salt: Seasoning baked goods with a little salt really helps to enhance the flavors.
 I use finely ground sea salt so it distributes evenly throughout the mixture.

 Add-ins: Feel free to use any combination of add-ins.
 As I talked about above, chopped dried fruit, nuts and chocolate all work really well.

 More oats recipes

-For a protein boost, these Chewy Choc Chip Oat Protein Bars are also gluten-free and make a great snack.
+For a a protein boost, these Vegan Peanut Butter Oat Protein Bars are drizzled with chocolate and taste like dessert.